-- Cascade School's student population of 741 students has grown by 5% over five school years.
+Cascade School's student population of 739 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-6|